prfmodel.models.impulse

 Parameters:

 • value (Tensor) – The values at which to evaluate the gamma distribution.
-Must be > 0.
+Must be > 0 and scalar or with shape (1, m).

 • norm (bool, default=True) – Whether to compute the normalized density.